-What Trump said about ISIS, Iran and North Korea in his State of the Union
+What Trump said about ISIS, Iran and North Korea in his State of the Union speech

 Guantanamo

-"Terrorists who do things like place bombs in civilian hospitals are evil.
-When possible, we annihilate them.
-When necessary, we must be able to detain and question them.
-But we must be clear: Terrorists are not merely criminals.
-They are unlawful enemy combatants.
-And when captured overseas, they should be treated like the terrorists they are.
+Trump signed a new executive order Tuesday to keep open the detention facility at Guantánamo Bay, Cuba, and opened the door to sending new prisoners there.

-"In the past, we have foolishly released hundreds of dangerous terrorists, only to meet them again on the battlefield -- including the ISIS leader, al-Baghdadi.
+The decision is a major reversal of his predecessor President Barack Obama's policy.
+Obama, failed to close the controversial high-security detention facility in his eight years in office despite campaign pledges to do so.

 "Today I'm keeping another promise.
-I just signed an order directing Secretary Mattis... to reexamine our military detention policy and to keep open the detention facilities at Guantánamo Bay.
+I just signed an order directing Secretary Mattis... to reexamine our military detention policy and to keep open the detention facilities at Guantánamo Bay," Trump said in his speech Tuesday.

 "I am also asking the Congress to ensure that, in the fight against ISIS and al-Qa'ida, we continue to have all necessary power to detain terrorists -- wherever we chase them down."